A Ridiculously Brief History of SEO

 In 1998, Google is officially launched.
 What made Google different (superior) than the other search engines, is that it relied on website links to prove the most popular site, and thus the best result for a search query.
 For instance, let’s say an online retailer sells widgets, and they have a reputation for selling the best widgets around, other websites would naturally link to the widget website recommending them as the best.
 It’s basically an online referral.
 Google’s search crawlers would then follow these websites to the widget website and know to recommend it when a Google user searched for “widgets”.

-SEO grows with Google
+History of SEO grows with Google

 This was immediately recognized as superior because of the amount of abuse happening with trying to game the search engines.
 SEO grew out of this, because there is a right way to get ranked and a wrong way.
 The early days was the wild west and folks were keyword stuffing, and cloaking content to show up in the search results and, more specifically, on the first page.
 The link method was much more difficult to fake.
 However, it didn’t take long to figure that out too.